Toyota Prius: Fourth generation (XW50; 2015)

 The fourth-generation Prius was first shown during September 2015 in Las Vegas, and was released for retail customers in Japan on 9 December 2015.
 The launch in the North American market occurred in January 2016, and February in Europe and the Middle East.

 In August 2013, Toyota Managing Officer Satoshi Ogiso, who was chief engineer for the Prius line, announced some of the improvements and key features of the next generation Prius.
 This was the first generation of the Prius to use the Toyota New Global Architecture (TNGA) modular platform, which provides a lower center of gravity and increased structural rigidity.
 Ogiso also explained that the next-generation Prius plug-in hybrid, the Prius Prime, was developed in parallel with the standard Prius model.
+This variant became available in late 2016, featuring a reduced 4-seat capacity.
+In a mid-generation update, the 2020 Prius Prime restored the 5-seat capacity.

 The 2018 model year Prius Eco ranked as the second-most-fuel-efficient petrol-powered car without plug-in capability available in the US that year, following the Hyundai Ioniq Blue hybrid.